wigy/time2xercise/README.md

 ### Done

-- Remove changelog from the application.
+- Remove changelog from the application pages.
+- Convert all data models to use dependency injection.

 ### Not Yet Done

 - Move instructions from README to seprate Help-page in the application itself.
-- Convert all data models to use dependency injection.

 ## Future Ideas

 - Data modeling using CoA (types, fixed JSON loading, saving to storage).
 - Ability to count from N minutes onwards in time display.
-- Quit button to reset clock and go admin.
+- Quit button to reset clock and go admin (disable when running).
 - Back to beginning or to the end buttons.
 - Language selector.
 - Random shuffle option.